ssamot/ce888/08-Text.md

 * Another common approach is to constraint the number of parameters
 * In a layer type in neural networks become very popular due to huge successes in computer vision
 * It tries to learn different filters
-    * Have you ever played with photohop filters?
+    * Have you ever played with photoshop filters?

 ## 2D convolutions